wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 2.55pm.
 6Music Stage.
 Mary Anne Hobbs.
 Old hands, aviators, *Autobahn* t-shirt.
 New Order’s *Blue Monday*. *Now I stand here waiting*…

 3:02pm.
-Ray-Ban West Stage, right underneath the sun.
+West Stage.
+Underneath the sun.
 Artwork b2b CC:DISCO!
 Are Hawaiian shirts in vogue or did they never go away?

 3:13pm.
 Bros ask me if this is the East Stage.
 I confirm that it’s not and point them in the other direction.

 3:21pm.
 I feel a little liquid sprinkle the back of my calf.

 3:35pm.
 A gentleman kissing all his bros on the neck.
-Very tender, very cute.
+So tender and with utmost care.

 3:45pm.
 Said gentleman prepares his little spoon.
 Spatial awareness is low.

 3:49pm.
 Artwork and a sound technician are debating vigorously.

 3:50pm.
-Bros pile into my general zone and I’m forced out.
-Invading the space.
-Chill.
+Bros pile into my general zone and I’m forced out. <!--Invading the space.--> Chill.

 3.58pm.
 First pit-stop.
 Guy slots in next to me and touches my toes.
 Seriously have we forgotten about spatial awareness?